ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-req.md

 | vCenter Server (with embedded PSC) FQDN | `<instance_name>-vc.<root_domain>`.
 The maximum length is 50 characters. |
 | Single sign-on (SSO) site name | `<root_domain>` |
 | Fully qualified VMware ESXi™ server name | `<host_prefix><n>.<root_domain>`, where `n` is the sequence of the ESXi server.
 The maximum length is 50 characters. |
 {: caption="Table 1.
-Value format for instance and domain names" caption-side="top"}
+Value format for instance and domain names" caption-side="bottom"}

 Do not modify any values that are set during instance order or deployment.
 Doing so can make your instance unusable.
 For example, if public networking shuts down, if servers and Virtual Server Instances (VSIs) move behind a Vyatta mid-provision, or if the IBM CloudBuilder VSI stops or is deleted.
 {: important}